dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-commands.md

 Stats with count is a better and efficient method of **deduping** the results.

 ### Multivalue Functions
-Internally multivalue fields are treats as arrays.
+Internally multivalue fields are treats as lists.
+A single valued field is a list with only one element.

 #### Makemv